 Certificates are available to matriculated and non-matriculated students.
-Matriculated graduate students in civil or mechanical engineering are eligible to pursue the Graduate Certificate in Railroad Engineering.
+Matriculated graduate students in civil or mechanical engineering are eligible to pursue the Graduate Certificate in Railroad Engineering by completing the Graduate Certificate Enrollment Request Form.
 Interested students should discuss this option with their faculty advisor.

-Admissions and enrollment in railroad engineering certificate program courses by those who are not already matriculated in a graduate engineering degree program are managed through the Professional Engineering Outreach Program.
+Admission and enrollment in the Graduate Certificate in Railroad Engineering program by those who are not already matriculated in a graduate engineering degree program requires the submission of a graduate application.
 GREs are not required for certificate program admission.
 The prospective student is required to submit a copy of his/her undergraduate transcript for review to ensure the necessary technical course background for success in the graduate railroad engineering courses.
 Those who hold an undergraduate degree in civil or mechanical engineering should meet the criteria.